|

 The concentration of carbon dioxide

-in the atmosphere has reached 410 ppm at the present time Global average surface temperatures have increased
+in the atmosphere has reached 410 ppm at the present time [March 2019].
+The increase has been

 about 0.6°C in the past 50 years.